pyedifice/pyedifice/README.md

 they require imperative logic to add dynamism.
 Edifice and React allow fully dynamic applications to be specified declaratively.

-## How it works:
+## How it works

-An Edifice Element encapsulates application state and defines the mapping from the state to UI in the `render` function.
+An Edifice component declares the mapping from the state to UI.
-The state of a Element is divided into **props** and **state**.
+The state of a component is divided into **props** and **state**.
-**props** are **state** passed to the Element in the constructor, whereas **state** is the Element's own internal state.
+**props** are passed to the component in the constructor, whereas **state** is the component’s own internal state.

-Changes to **props** and **state** will trigger a rerender of the Element and all its children.
+Changes to **props** or **state** will trigger a re-render of the component and all its children.
-The old and new Element trees will be compared to one another, and a diffing algorithm will determine which components previously existed and which ones are new (the algorithm behaves similarly to the React diffing algorithm).
+The old and new component trees will be compared to one another, and a diffing algorithm will determine which components previously existed and which ones are new (the algorithm behaves similarly to the React diffing algorithm).
-Elements that previously existed will maintain their **state**, whereas their **props** will be updated.
+Components that previously existed will maintain their **state**, whereas their **props** will be updated.
 Finally, Edifice will try to ensure that the minimal update commands are issued to the UI.
-All this logic is handled by the library, and the Elements need not care about it.
+All this logic is handled by the library, and the components need not care about it.

 ## Development Tools

-Edifice also offers a few tools to aid in development.

-### Dynamic reload
+### Dynamic hot-reload

 Dyanamic hot-reload is very useful for fine-tuning the presentation styles of Elements deep within your application.
+You can test if the margin should be *10px* or *15px* instantly without closing the app, reopening it, and waiting for everything to load.

-To run your application with dynamic reload, run:
+To run your application with dynamic hot-reload, run:

 ```
-python -m edifice path/to/app.py RootElement
+python -m edifice path/to/app.py MyRootElement
 ```

-This will run `app.py` with `RootElement` mounted as the root.
+This will run `app.py` with `MyRootElement` mounted as the root.
 A separate thread will listen to changes in all Python files in the directory containing `app.py` (recursing into subdirectories).
 You can customize which directory to listen to using the `--dir` flag.